Presto-design/svg-benchmark/README.md

    - Presto achieved the highest at 0.745
    - GPT-4 (0.600) performed better than Claude (0.518) on exact pixel matching

+### Overall Assessment

+The results demonstrate a clear performance gap between Presto and current general-purpose LLMs (Claude and GPT-4) in SVG generation tasks.
+While all models showed competence in maintaining structural similarity, Presto's superior BLEU scores (0.899 vs ~0.35) indicate it produces significantly more accurate and maintainable SVG code.
+This advantage extends to both visual fidelity (0.965 SSIM) and technical precision (0.745 pixel similarity).
+The perfect success rate of Presto, compared to the 93.8% of other models, further establishes it as a more reliable solution for production SVG generation tasks where consistency and accuracy are crucial.

 ### Visual Comparisons

 Below are visual comparisons of the models' outputs: